not-nexus/shelf/README.md

     pyproctor --coverage --source=pyshelf/

-Currently we run some scripted tests when a new version is deployed.
-The script contains the following:
+Currently we run some manual tests when a new version is deployed.
+Examples:
 * Run all standard operations.
 Simple upload and download.
 Put bulk metadata and item.
 Get the metadata and metadata property.
 Then finally we search on the metadata.

 * Run large file upload (we prefer to do this from the same availability zone and region as our API)